Intellectual property in Indonesia

 3. Know the cost of registering a design right in Indonesia

-4. Understand how to conduct a thorough global search to make sure your design hasn't already been published.
+4. Understand the importance of due diligence and preliminary searches.
+You'll need to conduct a thorough search to make sure your design hasn't already been protected in Indonesia.
+An IP professional can help you with this.

 How to apply